-Opera for Android was one of the first browsers to provide the option of surfing in dark mode (Chrome was relatively late to the party), and now it's gone a step further by making its nocturnal settings fully customizable to make night-time use more comfortable.
+Opera for Android was one of the first browsers to provide the option of surfing in dark mode (Chrome dark mode was relatively late to the party), and now it's gone a step further by making its nocturnal settings fully customizable to make night-time use more comfortable.

 While many apps offer a 'dark mode' that simply swaps white for shades of black and gray, the new Opera lets you choose exactly how dark the browser should look, and change the color temperature to reduce the amount of blue light emitted by the screen.
 Both of theses settings are easily adjusted using a pair of sliders in the settings menu.

-- How to enable dark mode for Instagram
+- How to get Facebook dark mode

-- How to enable dark mode for Facebook
+- How to get Instagram dark mode

 If a website has its own dark mode (like Twitter, for example), Opera will detect and use it automatically when you're browsing.
 For sites that don't, Opera can 'force' a kind of dark mode by applying CSS changes if you check the box marked 'Dark web pages'.